sansan0505/Eassay/README.md

 - Secure API key handling using Streamlit Secrets or manual input

 ---
+It is **recommended to use the `gemini-flash-latest` model**, which is optimized for fast and cost-efficient text generation.
+---
 ## 🛠 Technology Stack

 - **Python** – core application logic